 The State of the Climate in 2015 report, published August 2016 in the Bulletin of the American Meteorological Society, provides a detailed update on global climate indicators, notable weather events and other environmental data.
 The report was compiled by 460 scientists, including several PMEL, JISAO and JIMAR scientists.
 These scientists contributed to sections on the global ocean carbon cycle, ocean heat content and arctic air temperature.

 This year’s report has an emphasis on ecosystems, specifically how a changing climate impacts living systems.
-The report confirmed that 2015 beat 2014 as the warmest year (about 1.0°C warmer) since preindustrial... more
+The report confirmed that 2015 beat 2014 as the warmest year (about 1.0°C warmer) since preindustrial times and that the Mauna Loa... more

 In the News